SKIDWARESOFTWORKS/SHARD/Documentation.md

 Unlike rust, there is no ``i32``, ``u32``, ``f32``, or anything of the sort - it will detect what type of variable it is automatically!

-It is important to note that to DEFINE variable, you must do ``let {variable} = {value}``, however this will not let you change the value unless you define it again.
+It is important to note that to DEFINE a variable, you must do ``let {variable} = {value}``, however this will not let you change the value unless you define it again.

 To make it so that you don't have to redefine it to change the value, simply define it as a mutable variable by doing ``let mut {variable} = {value}"``!
 Then, if you want to change the value, all you do is ``{variable} = {value}``, like in python!

 ## PRINTING VARIABLES
 To print a variable in SHARD, do ``echoln(variable)``.
 If you want to print it in a string, do ``echoln(v'The variable equals {variable})``

+## VARIABLES INSIDE OF FUNCTIONS
+By default, variables are mutable if they are arguments in a function.
+(This will not be covered in the overview, due to the fact that this section comes before functions.
+However, it *is* covered in the *Functions Overview*.)

 ## VARIABLE OVERVIEW
 Here is an example that looks at everything we've learned about ``variables``: